reeveyew/stockflare-test/README.md

 # stockflare-test

 Steps to run the project
+1) Download the project in .zip
-1) You need to run 'StockFlare.xcworkspace' NOT 'StockFlare.xcodeproj'
+2) You need to run 'StockFlare.xcworkspace' NOT 'StockFlare.xcodeproj'
 3) Run the file using any simulator device
 4) Type in any stock name into the search bar (e.g 'Apple') and press 'search'
 5) Done!